RetroDECK/ES-DE/USERGUIDE-DEV.md

 It's also possible to override the home directory path using the --home command line option, but this is normally required only for very special situations so we can safely ignore that option for now.

 Also on first startup the configuration file `es_settings.xml` will be generated in the ES-DE home directory, containing all the application settings at their default values.
 Following this, a file named `es_systems.xml` will be loaded from the resources directory (which is part of the ES-DE installation).
 This file contains the game system definitions including which emulator to use per platform.
-The systems configuration file can be customized, as described in the next section.
+For some systems there are also alternative emulators defined which can be applied system-wide or per game.
+How that works is explained later in this guide.
+The systems configuration file can also be customized, as described in the next section.

 There's an application log file created in the ES-DE home directory named `es_log.txt`, please refer to this in case of any issues as it should hopefully provide information on what went wrong.
 Starting ES-DE with the --debug flag provides even more detailed information.